NeethuSubramanian/mytestrepo/README.md

 # mytestrepo
-this is my sample repo as part of
+this is my sample repo as part of learning git basics